amazinglySK/amazinglySK/README.md

 The discord bot in the bucket list..
 Making some new commands to run..
 At the same time going through the discord.py documentation since I have no clue what to write.

+Learning to parse csv files and create a token system for the bot.
+Right now my tasks are:

+- [ ] Think of the correct logic as to how to execute this
+- [ ] Code a new file that runs the points system with a new class name (ig it would be _points_)

 ### My Bucket List

 Yeah I have a big bucket list of what I want to create out of my coding skills (which might come in the future).
 So here it goes.